-We can reduce Av(b)-dynamic soundness of a prowf-net N to (unpriced) dynamic soundness of an rowf-net N^b .
-In order to ensure Av(b)-p-safeness, the maximum budget we may spend in an execution with n instances is b n.
-Essentially, the idea of this construction is to add to N new places s in which tokens represent the remaining budget, and remove tokens from them when transitions are fired.
-Moreover, each transition will have s as a precondition, so that if the net has consumed all the budget, then it halts before reaching the final marking.
-Therefore, we add b tokens to s each time an instance starts its execution.
+Next we prove decidability of Av-dynamic soundness, though the case of Av-p-safety remains open.
+We can reduce Av-dynamic soundness of a proof-net N to (unpriced) dynamic soundness of an rowfnet N^b .
+In order to ensure Av(b)-p-safety, the maximum budget we may spend in an execution with n instances is b n.
+Essentially, the idea of this construction is to add to N new places $s_1 \dots s_k$ in which tokens represent the remaining budget, and remove tokens from them when transitions are fired.
+Moreover, each transition will have $s_1 \dots s_k$ as preconditions, so that if the net has consumed all the budget, then it halts before reaching the final marking.
+Therefore, we add b[i] tokens to s_i each time an instance starts its execution, for each i.
 The simulation is "lossy" because of how we manage storage costs, but it preserves dynamic soundness.
 The proof of the next proposition gives a detailed explanation of this construction.